raimue/ssl-cert-check/README.md

 next \<days> days.
 If the --list mode is used, the file is expected to contain one certspec per line.
 Similarly, --glob mode expects one certspec per line in the given file, but each line will be evaluated as a wildcard glob pattern.
-In both cases, lines starting with the character '#' will be ignored.
+In both cases, lines starting with the character '#' as well as empty lines will be ignored.

 ## Parameters